DanielCouperthwaite/Portfolio/README.md

 Welcome!

-Here you can find a repository for my luve hosted portfolio.
+Here you can find a repository for my live hosted portfolio.
 You can find the site itself here: https://danielcouperthwaite.tech/

 # Getting Started